preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia domain update

-Delete a certificate.
-The certificate can only be deleted when it has expired.
+Map a domain with added certificate.

 ##### Example<a id="example-domain-update"></a>
 ```